The DAISy Lab @ USU

 Surface and aerial vehicles to advance water quality monitoring for aquaculture

 Our ongoing project through the National Robotics Initiative aims to develop surface and aerial vehicles for smart sampling of coliform bacteria.
 In collaboration with faculty from NC State, we are currently integrating water quality models with sampling and planning strategies for shellfish production areas along the coast of NC.
-Field studies are ongoing -- stay tuned for publications currently in progress!
+Field studies are ongoing -- stay tuned for more publications in progress!

 Hyperspectral imaging for managing industrial hemp